 Stars and planets are constantly created.
 Statistically we know there are countless habitable planets and some of them undoubtedly contain life.
 The closest star system with a good chance (about 75%) of containing another habitable planet is Alpha Centauri, and it is "only" 4.4 light years from earth.
 That means it would take 4.4 years to get there traveling at the speed of light, which is a theoretical impossibility proven by Einstein.
 The fastest spacecraft ever built would take about 18,000 years to get there.
 That means we are stranded on a very pretty clump of stardust along with all of the other life forms that have evolved beside us, or at least those we have not already driven to extinction.
 That's not so bad, but we have created an enormous downside.

 As you read this, arctic permafrost is starting to melt, releasing vast quantities of carbon dioxide and methane into the atmosphere.
 Ancient methane hydrates frozen by the immense pressure and low temperature at the bottom of the world's warming oceans are also starting to melt.
 Oceanic microbes biodegrade most of the released methane when it slowly bubbles to the surface, but that may not be so with large explosive releases.
 Triggered by human caused global warming, these phenomena and others create a positive feedback loop of greenhouse gas release and warming that will drastically reduce the number of living things on Earth.
 This cycle has already started and the time during which human action could possibly affect it is very short.
 To succeed such human action must be global and involve an enormous coordinated effort by every nation.
-That will never happen because it is difficult and expensive, and we are too busy and comfortable to bother.
-Given our inaction, by the time our grandchildren's children are adults they will fight a losing battle for survival.
-The Earth's human population will then be 2 billion more than it can support even without global warming.
+That will never happen because it is difficult and expensive, and we are too busy gobbling up natural resources and turning them into money.
+Given our pathetic inaction, by the time our grandchildren's children are adults they will fight a losing battle for survival.
+The Earth's human population will then be 2 billion more than the planet can support even without global warming.
 A fight against these natural forces of planetary scope and magnitude cannot be won in chaos by 11 billion starving people.
+Of course the earth's wildlife will precede us to extinction and the most resourceful humans will be the last to go.

 The Earth will ultimately cleanse itself of all or most life and begin again without our descendants.
 Given how we have handled things it can't hurt to have different DNA take the lead.
 New and perhaps smarter forms of life evolving on a renewed Earth might avoid a similar fate.
 They need only live in ways that do not destroy natural systems that support life.
 There may already be forms of life on other planets that have figured this out and have acted on their knowledge.
 That would greatly extend the longevity of a civilization, allowing them to gain more knowledge and advance further.
 Perhaps they have even found a way for their kind to live in space and, over thousands of years and many generations, migrate to other worlds.

 Everything is temporary, including planets, stars, and galaxies.
 Compared to their billions of years long lifetimes, people and human civilization are hardly a fleeting moment.
-I will certainly not live long enough to see what happens in just 80 or 100 years.
-While I am around I will enjoy and photograph remaining bits of the natural world as I am able.
+I will certainly not be around to see what happens, today's children won't be as lucky.
+While I am around I will enjoy and photograph some remaining bits of the natural world as I am able.
 Photography is how I see things, so doing it is personally important.
 The fate of my photographs is not.
 At best, after I am gone they might give someone a glimpse of a world they were never able to know.